SovereignCloudStack/standards/Tests/kaas/kaas-sonobuoy-go-example-e2e-framework/README.md

 4. Retrieve the Results

-    Once sonobuoy is done running the plug in you can retrieve the results as following:
+   Once Sonobuoy is done running the plugin you can retrieve the results as following:

     ```bash
     make dev-result
     ```

-5. Clean the Sonobuoy testcase form the kind cluster
+5. Clean the Sonobuoy testcase from the KinD cluster

-    Cleaning up all Kubernetes resources which were placed on the kind cluster by sonobuoy
+   Cleaning up all Kubernetes resources which were placed on the KinD cluster by sonobuoy

     ```bash
     make dev-clean